Russian destroyer Bezuderzhny: Development and design

 The project began in the late 1960s when it was becoming obvious to the Soviet Navy that naval guns still had an important role particularly in support of amphibious landings, but existing gun cruisers and destroyers were showing their age.
 A new design was started, employing a new 130 mm automatic gun turret.

 The ships were 156 m in length, with a beam of 17.3 m and a draught of 6.5 m.

 Construction and career

 Bezuderzhny was laid down on 24 February 1987 and launched on 30 September 1989 by Severnaya Verf in Leningrad.
 She was commissioned on 25 June 1991.
+Bezuderzhny made a guest appearance at New York City's fleet week 1993 along with the oiler Sheksna.
+Bezuderzhny had been the first Russian naval vessel to visit New York harbor since 1917.

 In 1998 the ship was put into reserve awaiting repairs, having last gone to sea in 1997.

 She was renamed to Gremyashchy in 2007.

 She was finally decommissioned on 1 December 2012, and the naval flag was lowered on her.

 In April 2016, the Russian Ministry of Defence officially requested bids for a contract for the scrapping of Gremyashchy along with seven other naval vessels.